A question I am often asked is why does my loaf deflate when I put it in the oven?

 If we leave the loaf too long in a warm kitchen at this point then the yeast can begin to exhaust the sugars in the dough and the carbon dioxide can begin to push the gluten beyond its structural limits.
 At this point the dough may look well risen in the pan and look as if ready to bake when in reality it should have been baked perhaps 10, 20 or 30 minutes earlier.

-If we put the loaf in the oven when it looks like we want it to look when it comes out it is highly likely that it is over proofed.
+If we put the loaf in the oven when it looks the size we are expecting when it is baked then it is highly likely that it is over proofed.
 The loaf has already reached its limits and when we put it in the oven the loaf will just deflate.
 The slightest knock and the carbon dioxide pockets in the loaf will push against the pushed to the limit gluten structure and the whole thing will collapse.
 If the dough is over proofed oven spring can’t happen and the dough’s structure collapses rather than springs.

 What happens in the oven?